ziirish/burp-ui/docs/buimonitor.rst

 Also, this wasn't very scalable.

-If you choose to use the `bui-monitor`_ pool with the appropriate backend (the `async`_ one), you can now take advantage of some requests parallelisation.
+If you choose to use the `bui-monitor`_ pool with the appropriate backend (the `parallel`_ one), you can now take advantage of some requests parallelisation.

-Cherry on the cake, the `async`_ backend is available within both the *local* `Burp-UI`_ process but also within the `bui-agent`_!
+Cherry on the cake, the `parallel`_ backend is available within both the *local* `Burp-UI`_ process but also within the `bui-agent`_!